czm23333/TransparentReflect/README.md

 ## Usage
 You can find code examples in src/io/github/czm23333/TransparentReflect/example.

+For more information, please refer to the code examples.

 ### Create And Access Classes And Objects
 #### Class Defination
 To achieve this goal, you need to create a shadow class with a @Shadow annotation describing the actual class you want.